 EXAMPLES OF ALLOWABLE PROJECTS AND PROPOSALS

 Here are some examples of the types of projects that are eligible for funding.
 These are only examples.
-A project does not have to cover all of the topics or activities listed.
+A project does not have to cover all the topics or activities listed.
 Successful projects incorporate community leadership and capacity building.

 EXAMPLES OF PROJECTS THAT ARE NOT ALLOWABLE